Install Nodinite Database Monitoring Agent

 Step 6: Add Agent as a new Monitoring Agent Configuration

-When the setup has finished the default text editor will open a text file named the 'README.txt'.
-The README.txt file holds additional information that you need to add the agent as a Monitoring Agents.
+When the setup has finished, the default text editor will open a file named 'README.txt'.
+This file contains the agent's connection details needed to add it as a Monitoring Agents.

 Instructions on how to add the Database Monitoring Agent as a Monitoring Agents is detailed in a shared article, click on the link below to learn more: